What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Measuring Diversity

 \section{Measuring \Divtype{} Diversity}

-After obtaining $\Espace{\Model{}_{\Topic}}$, we must quantify cluster diversity to rank different models.
-We could simply count the number of clusters for each model, but that would discount the distribution of the clusters (e.g., for one model, there might be a long tail of clusters with only one claim in each cluster, which should rank lower compared to a model with fewer clusters that each contain many claims).
-Conversely, we could turn these counts into probabilities, obtaining a categorical distribution over clusters, and then calculate entropy \cite{DBLP:journals/ais/Peterson25}, but then the change in total number of clusters across topics would not scale properly (e.g., compared to another setting that has half as many clusters, the diversity metric would only lower by a maximum of one point).
+After obtaining $\Espace{\Model{}_{\Topic}}$, we must quantify its diversity to rank different models.
+There are a number of possible choices to measure diversity based on categorical distributions~\cite{DBLP:journals/corr/abs-2507-20858}.
+We could simply measure richness, i.e., count the number of meaning classes generated by each model, but that would ignore how meaning classes are distributed (e.g., for one model, there might be a long tail of clusters with only one claim in each cluster, which should rank lower compared to a model with fewer clusters that each contain many claims).
+We could instead calculate entropy as in \citet{DBLP:journals/ais/Peterson25}, which is done as follows:

+Entropy takes into account how claims are distributed, since $H$ increases when there are more meaning classes that are more evenly distributed in $\Espace{\Model_{\Topic}}$.
+However, $H$ scales logarithmically, which is unintuitive when comparing different settings for how diverse their claims are (e.g., when the number of semantically equivalent meaning classes in a given setting is cut in half, $H$ can only lower by a maximum of one point in base 2).

-We therefore use Hill diversity~\cite{hill1973diversity,jost2006entropy} as our diversity index.
-Hill diversity offers a general way to measure the relative abundance of different categories of items in a sample, and satisfies the ``replication principle'' where relative changes in categories and abundances between samples result in proportionate changes to the score~\cite{roswell2021conceptual}.
+An appropriate measure of diversity that accounts for both of these issues is Hill diversity~\cite{hill1973diversity,jost2006entropy}, which generalizes many diversity measures including entropy.
+It does so by offering a general way to measure the relative abundance of different categories of items in a sample, and satisfies the ``replication principle'' where relative changes in categories and abundances between samples result in proportionate changes to the score~\cite{roswell2021conceptual}.
 Using the notation from \autoref{sec:motivation_notation}, we calculate the general Hill diversity as

 where low values of the free parameter $l$ will provide more weight to more frequent claims in the sample, while higher values give more emphasis to rare classes.
 To balance the emphasis between common and rare claims, we choose $l=0$, a.k.a the Hill-Shannon diversity (HSD), which resolves to